 Nurse in Hospital Ward at Liverpool Asylum

-James, known as Jim, was born to William Clingan and Esther Dick, 17th February 1870, at Waterloo, New South Wales.
-He was the third child; his sister Jane Ann was four years older and his brother John Cornelius was two.
-His younger siblings Esther, Thomas and George were born between 1871 and 1874.
+James, known as Jim, was born to William Clingan and Esther Dick, 17 February 1870, at Waterloo, New South Wales.
+He was the third child; his sister Jane Ann was four years older; his brother John Cornelius was two and Esther was one.
+His younger siblings Thomas and George were born between 1871 and 1874.
 All his siblings were born in New South Wales.

 At the time of his marriage James’s occupation was Woolscourer.
 His job was to take wool as shorn from the sheep that is greasy (or raw) wool; then subject it to further processing including washing to remove dirt, water soluble contaminants (called suint), and wool grease.
 This process is known as scouring.
 He worked as a Woolscourer at Narrabri until the family moved to Botany in 1907 where he obtained work as a labourer or Labourer Wool Classer.

-The following Descendant Half Fan Chart identifies the names of his children, their partners and offspring.
+The following Descendant Half Fan Chart identifies the names of James and Amelia’s children.

 James was living in the Sydney working class areas of Botany and Mascot when six o’clock closing was introduced during the First World War.
 Its introduction was partly an attempt to improve public morality and partly as a war austerity measure.
 The six o’clock swill was a slang term for the last-minute rush to buy drinks at a hotel bar before it closed.
 During a significant part of the 20th century, hotels shut their public bars at 6 pm.
 A culture developed of heavy drinking during the time between finishing work at 5 pm and the mandatory closing only an hour later.

-Seven years later in Sydney, on 6th January 1926 he was charged with “Wife Desertion” and arrested by Sydney Police.
+Seven years later in Sydney, on 6 anuary 1926 he was charged with “Wife Desertion” and arrested by Sydney Police.
 James was ordered to pay 15s per week for the support of his wife and £1 19s.
 6d. costs.